-The Arecibo Observatory in Puerto Rico invites applications for the NSF-funded Research Experience for Undergraduates program.
+The Arecibo Observatory in Puerto Rico invites applications for its NSF-funded Research Experience for Undergraduates summer program.

 Students selected for the program will work with staff scientists on projects related to ongoing research or instrumentation development.
 Students will be exposed to the interdisciplinary character of this unique research facility through lectures by the staff and visiting scientists, seminar series, tours of the observatory facilities and frequent informal discussions with staff and scientists.
 Students are also expected to have the opportunity to conduct hands-on observing with the 305-m telescope.

 A bonus of our program is the opportunity to explore the beautiful island of Puerto Rico and its culture.
-Normally, a few students from universities in Puerto Rico, not supported by NSF-REU, also have summer research internships at the Observatory
+Normally, a few students from universities in Puerto Rico, supported by our scientists or other programs, also have summer research internships at the Observatory

-Participating REU students will receive a $500-per-week stipend and reside in Visiting Scientist Quarters at the observatory, where meals are available in a cafeteria.
+Participating REU students will receive a $450-per-week stipend and reside in Visiting Scientist Quarters at the observatory, where meals are available in a cafeteria.
 Room and board will be covered.

-Undergraduates who are U.S. citizens or permanent residents and who will be enrolled in a bachelor's degree program (part- or full-time; in the US or abroad) during Fall 2015 are eligible for NSF funded REU program.
+Undergraduates who are U.S. citizens or permanent residents and who will be enrolled in a bachelor's degree program (part- or full-time; in the US or abroad) during Fall 2017 are eligible for our program.
 Regardless of citizenship, if you have funding from other sources (e.g. your own college), you can apply using the same form and describe your funding in the comment box provided.

 You will need to select three choices for the research areas of observatory science from Radio Astronomy, Solar System Radar, Atmospheric Science and Electrical Engineering to which you wish to apply.
 More information on this research areas page.

 Applications for the REU program should be made via the online form.
 You will need to provide the names and email addresses of three references who have agreed to write letters of recommendation.
 We encourage you to fill out this online application form as early as possible so that your references have sufficient time to upload their letters of recommendation.